-Lenders, investors, and insurers have become increasingly concerned with building resilience, including resilience to seismic events.
+Lenders, investors, and insurers have become increasingly concerned with building resilience, including with seismic events.
 While many commercial real estate (CRE) professionals are familiar with Seismic Risk Assessment (SRA) reports, another metric, Building Stability, can impact underwriting decisions as well.
 With every damaging earthquake and new mandatory retrofit ordinance, policies are increasingly being updated to include Building Stability.
-Many financial institutions, particularly Fannie Mae and Freddie Mac lenders, will not finance properties that do not meet Building Stability requirements.
-By understanding both criteria, CRE players can more accurately gage their risk exposure in relation to seismic events.
+Many financial institutions, particularly Fannie Mae and Freddie Mac lenders, will not finance properties that do not meet the term's requirements.
+By understanding both criteria, CRE players can more accurately gauge their risk exposure in relation to seismic events.

 Seismic Risk Assessment

 SRA reports offer Building Damage scenario loss estimates, often referred to as “PML” (Probable Maximum Loss) scores.
-These scores indicate the potential financial loss a building might face after an earthquake, expressed as a percentage of the building’s replacement cost.
-The estimates are based on specific levels of earthquake shaking, typically representing a seismic event that has a 10% chance of occurring in a 50-year timeframe.
+These indicate the potential financial loss a building might face after an earthquake, expressed as a percentage of the building’s replacement cost.
+The estimates are based on specific levels of earthquake shaking, typically representing a seismic event that has a 10% chance of occurring in a 50-year time frame.

 Historically, if the projected loss exceeds 20% of the building's replacement cost, lenders often require additional earthquake insurance.
 This threshold is significant because it relates to the typical mortgage structure, where lenders cover 80% of the property's price.
 If a building's loss after an earthquake surpasses the borrower’s equity (the remaining 20%), the risk of default increases, leaving the lender potentially responsible for substantial repair costs.